 This is a follow up story for Deskmate.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hello!
 My Name is Ashley JP Lockwood and I am the CEO and Co-Founder of a business called Deskmate.
 We started in 2017 with an affordable standing desk under the same name as our brand.
 We have since expanded our desk range and are focused on products found in home offices and working from home.

 We’ve had quite an interesting few months.
 During the lockdown, we experienced 100% MOM growth during March, April, and May.
 This was all after I nearly folded the business in January, but more of that to come.